 - Staff may be rewarded/repramanded unfairly

-Should I be worried about usage data?
+Should I be worried about usage data and employers checking the time active?

 Generally, usage data is considered by data-protection laws.
 In the UK and US, data protected by data-protection laws must be stored securely— with your privacy in mind.
 If a breach occurs, businesses responsible for storing the data are held accountable; it’s not like businesses have no reason to care about data protection.